Skip to main content

 Bilateral Factor

-If you have disabilities affecting both sides of your body (both arms, both legs, or paired organs), the VA adds a 10% bilateral factor to your combined rating before rounding.
-This calculator applies that factor automatically when the box is checked.
+If you have disabilities affecting both sides of your body (both arms, both legs, or paired organs), the VA first combines those paired ratings, adds 10% of that value, then combines the result with your other disabilities.
+Mark each paired disability with the Bilat checkbox and the calculator applies the factor correctly when two or more are marked.

 Effective Date Matters